A welcome message from Jack Price, Vice Principal.

 Use a private browsing tab to avoid conflicts with existing Microsoft accounts.

-If you already use a personal or business Microsoft account, it may conflict with your College account.
+It may conflict with your College account if you already use a personal or business Microsoft account.
 The easiest way to avoid conflicts is to use a private browsing tab in your web browser.
-This stops the browser 'seeing' you are already logged into another account.
+This stops the browser from seeing you are already logged into another account.
 Here's how to open a private tab in the main browsers:

 Save some data

-If you're using a mobile phone as your main device and have a limited data plan, one way to save data when using Teams is to turn off your camera.
-You might join a meeting with the camera on to 'say hello' and introduce yourself, before switching it off.
+If you're using a mobile phone as your primary device and have a limited data plan, turn off your camera to save data when using Teams.
+You might join a meeting with the camera on to 'say hello' and introduce yourself before switching it off.

 Check other people aren't using all your bandwidth!

-If you're sharing your broadband with a family group, you're all sharing the 'bandwidth'.
+If you share your broadband with a family group, you all share the 'bandwidth'.
 If your partner is watching Netflix and your children are viewing YouTube, your speed will be compromised.
-Make sure other people are not using the connection before assuming your broadband is 'too slow'.
+Ensure other people are not using the connection before assuming your broadband is 'too slow'.

 You can test the approximate speed of your connection here: https://www.speedtest.net/